zeniuseducation/questdb/README.md

 ### Updating doc/docs

-To update the document, you simply use `put-doc` or `put-docs` in almost similar manner as when you're adding doc/docs.
+To update the document, you simply use `put-doc!` or `put-docs!` in almost similar manner as when you're adding doc/docs.
 The significant difference here is that you need to supply the :uuid of the doc/docs.